 CEO, Foster’s, Aus

 If, as expected, Foster’s takes over Southcorp, it will become the world’s second biggest wine company after Constellation.
 It already owns Beringer Blass, which, as well as Beringer and Wolf Blass, comprises such brands as Stags’ Leap Winery and Chateau St Jean.
 Now it is close to adding the cult status of Southcorp in Oz.
 O’Hoy, who recommended and oversaw the acquisition of Beringer, will ponder preserving Southcorp’s premier status, or move to a more commercial style.
-His decision will have massive implications for New World wine styles.
+His decision will have massive power over implications for New World wine styles.

 15. Marvin Shanken

-As publisher (and owner) of Wine Spectator, Shanken has a formidable influence on US palates.
+As publisher (and owner) of Wine Spectator, Shanken has a much power on US palates.
 The magazine dominates the US wine press, with 300,000 readers, and, like Parker’s, its ratings can make a winemaker’s career.
 Shanken’s closeness to the wine world is not limited to the Spectator, though – he publishes both Impact and Marketwatch for the drinks trade.
 His Wine Spectator Scholarship Foundation has given $1 million+ in grants to students seeking careers in food and wine, while the Wine Experience weekends are a source of education to the masses.